How to Get to Morzine

 One difficult decision which often pops up, is which is the easiest and most cost-effective way to travel to the ski resort?!
 There are plenty of ways to travel, but knowing which option to take may be the difference between a brilliant or nightmare start to your much valued holiday.
 Don’t worry, we’ll take you through all the options available to you with the pros and cons of each.

-If you’re travelling from the UK, the most logical way of getting to France is to fly.
+If you’re travelling from the UK, the most logical way of getting to France is to fly, which will take you to the nearest airports.

-There are a few options when it comes to flying into a travel hub for Morzine
+There are a few options when it comes to flying into one of the main travel hubs for Morzine:

-The majority of people fly into Geneva when they travel to Morzine and that’s for good reason.
-To put it simply, Geneva is your best option 9/10 times.
-All major airlines fly into Geneva from the majority of UK airports and the transport from Geneva to Morzine will provide the best and most varied options for all budgets.
+The majority of people fly into Geneva Airport when they travel to Morzine, and that’s for good reason.
+To put it simply, Geneva is your best option 99% of the time when you’re booking your Portes du Soleil ski trip.
+All major airlines fly into Geneva from the majority of UK airports, and the transport from Geneva to Morzine will provide the best and most varied options for all budgets.

-You can fly into the other airports, however, you will more than likely find much less options when it comes to getting from the airport to Morzine.
+You can, of course, fly into the other airports — however, you will more than likely find fewer options when it comes to getting from the airport to Morzine.
+To mitigate the risk, book your Ski Lifts Morzine transfers in advance.

 This is where we come in.
 You can easily book a transfer to get from Geneva Airport or one of the other surrounding airports to Morzine.